abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

             title="Yosemite"
             caption="Trip to Yosemite.
 Wow, captions in Kramdown <a href='https://superdevresources.com/image-caption-jekyll/'>aren't easy!</a>" %}

 * Code.
-We are going to need code.
+There's no way we are not going to need code.
     {% highlight Python %}
   def dot_product(v1, v2):
     # v1, v2 are lists